jdotbru/RL-Exam/README.md

 1. Clear summary of the problem and solution approach
 2. Demonstration of environment behaviour with example rollouts
 3. Reward function definition and justification
-4. Definition of test scenarios prior to training - TO-DO
+4. Definition of test scenarios prior to training
 5. Code documentation and structure
 6. Demonstration of good policy performance
-7. Quantitative figures of merit and hyperparameter studies - TO-DO
+7. Quantitative figures of merit and hyperparameter studies
 8. Ability to modify code live and explain performance changes

 Important: